zlochina/xil-research-modification/doc/flow.md

 ## Flow
 ### Find where RRR is applied
 <!-- TODO: DELETE ❌✅ -->
+Further `RRR` stands for `Right Reasons` part of the RRR loss function of the differentiable models
 * Fashion_MNIST:
     * ✅caipi/caipi (definition of classes used in parent directory modules):
     * ✅caipi/rrr/bin: